BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 The town of Arrazole is one of the two best places to buy alebrije in Mexico.
 In the center of the town are two blocks of just alebrije workshops and galleries.
 You can spend an afternoon walking from one gallery to another.

-Raul, my guide on the “free” walking tour, lives in Arrazole, and he spent his Saturday afternoon taking me and two other foreign tourists to check out the workshops and galleries there.
+Raul, my guide on the “free” walking tour, lives in Arrazole.
+On Saturday afternoon, he took me and two other foreign tourists to check out the workshops and galleries there.
 But you can easily do it on your own.

-You can also do a tour with Get Your Guide that combines a visit to Arrazole with Monte Alban and some other towns in the area.
+You can also do a tour that combines a visit to Arrazole with Monte Alban and some other towns in the area.

 How to get to Arrazole from Oaxaca: